awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/flutter.md

 You can follow the steps below to view the event raw JSON and debug your events.

-1. Using `analytics.updateConfigure()` api and set the `isLogEvents` attributes with true in debug mode, for example:
+1. Using `analytics.updateConfigure()` API and set the `isLogEvents` attributes with true in debug mode, for example:
     ```dart
     // log the event in debug mode.
     analytics.updateConfigure(isLogEvents: true);